St Augustine's Abbey: From founding until dissolution

-In 597, Augustine arrived in England, having been sent by the missionary-minded Pope Gregory I to convert the Anglo-Saxons.
-The King of Kent at this time was Æthelberht or Ethelbert.
+In 597, Augustine arrived in England, having been sent by Pope Gregory I to convert the Anglo-Saxons.
+The king of Kent at this time was Æthelberht (or Ethelbert).
 Although he worshipped in a pagan temple just outside the walls of Canterbury to the east of the city, Ethelbert was married to a Christian, Bertha.
 According to tradition, the king not only gave his temple and its precincts to St Augustine for a church and monastery, he also ordered that the church to be erected be of "becoming splendour, dedicated to the blessed apostles Peter and Paul, and endowed it with a variety of gifts."
 One purpose of the foundation was to provide a residence for Augustine and his brother monks.
 As another, both King Ethelbert and Augustine foresaw the abbey as a burial place for abbots, archbishops, and kings of Kent.

 William Thorne, the 14th-century chronicler of the abbey, records 598 as the year of the foundation.
 The monastic buildings were most likely wooden in the manner of Saxon construction, so they could be quickly built.
 However, building a church of solid masonry, like the churches Augustine had known in Rome, took longer.
 The church was completed and consecrated in 613.
 Ca. 624 a short distance to the east, Eadbald, son and successor of Ethelbert, founded a second church, dedicated to Saint Mary which also buried Kentish royalty.
 The abbey became known as St Augustine's after the founder's death.

 For two centuries after its founding, St Augustine's was the only important religious house in the kingdom of Kent.
 The historian G. F. Maclear characterized St Augustine's as being a "missionary school" where "classical knowledge and English learning flourished".
 Over time, St Augustine's Abbey acquired an extensive library that included both religious and secular holdings.
 In addition, it had a scriptorium for producing manuscripts.